davidjulakidze/lolly-law-assessment/README.md

 - **Logging**: Implement structured logging for better observability.
 - **Rate Limiting**: Add rate limiting to prevent abuse of API endpoints.
 - **Sorting**: Implement sorting options for customers and matters.
+- **Delete Enhancements**: Currently you cannot delete a customer if they have matters, this could be improved by allowing deletion of customers with a confirmation prompt or cascade delete option.